Francessco121/Discore/samples/Discore.Samples.VoiceSending/README.md

 # Discore.Samples.VoiceSending
 This sample provides an example implementation of a bot that plays audio in voice channels.
-This could be used as base for creating a music bot!
+This could be used as the base for creating a music bot!

 > **Note:** This sample makes use of [FFmpeg](https://ffmpeg.org/) to convert audio to PCM.